Ignore users

 Doh.
 Damn that edit

 Doh.
 Damn that edit function.
-Now my post is just hanging there unrelated to anything Smiling
+Now my post is just hanging there unrelated to anything Smile

 Life's a journey.
 Enjoy the trip.